emmalu00/shortest-path-between-words/README.md

 `./project3 inputFile`

-Here, _inputFile_ is the name of an input file (such as words56.txt).
+Here, _inputFile_ is the name of an input file.

+The file **_words56.txt_** is provided as an example test file for running this program, containing over 8000 words, with each word on a separate line.
+All input files should be formatted exactly as **_words56.txt_**.

 ## Code Specifications